Academic Policies

 • CS1102 Introduction to Computer Studies

-• Science (three courses or the equivalent): Many courses within Area 3 of the CityU Gateway Education may be applied toward this requirement.
-For example, the following CityU courses have previously counted toward the requirement:
+• Science (three courses or the equivalent): Many courses within Area 3 of the CityUHK Gateway Education may be applied toward this requirement.
+For example, the following CityUHK courses have previously counted toward the requirement:

 • AP1201 General Physics I (re-coded to PHY1201 General Physics I starting from Semester A 2018-19)